LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ## Introduction

-This user guide is a work in progress as is the OpenGD77, OpenGD77S, OpenDM1801 - VERSION 1 HARDWARE ONLY, OpenDM1801A - VERSION 1 HARDWARE ONLY and OpenRD5R firmware.
+This user guide is a work in progress as is the OpenGD77, OpenGD77S, OpenDM1801, OpenDM1801A , OpenRD5R, OpenMDUV380, OpenMD9600 firmware.

-Due to the rapid pace of development some photos of screens are now out of date and not completely accurate.

 The photos will be updated when the firmware in a particular area stabilises.